Please check out our What's Happening page for news, photos and upcoming events!

 The group is always looking for new members to join.
 The only requirement is to be a library user and lover!

 Our dues are $5.00 per year.
-Any money we raise through fundraisers or dues goes back to projects in the library.
+Any money we raise through fundraisers and membership dues contributes to projects in the library.

 History of the Walnut Cove Public Library